 Check the dress code in advance

-You may want to dress more formally in your first week until you get a chance to observe what the standard attire is in your new workplace.
+You may want to dress more formally in your first week until you get a chance to observe what the norm is.
 Even if casual attire is worn at your organisation, your personal grooming should always be neat and professional.
 Prepare your outfit in advance so there are no last minute delays.

 Research the organisation

-Research or refresh your knowledge on key information about the organisation, such as the values, mission statement and structure.
+Research or refresh your knowledge on key information about the organisation, such as their values, mission statement and structure.